LightSys/DistKeySim/README.md

     "networkScale": 0.3
 }
 ```
+## Configuration for visual analytics
+The visualizations created by the project require Python as well as the `pandas` and `plotly` modules to be installed.
+This assumes that PIP has been installed to manage Python packages.
+1) `pip install pandas`
+2) `pip install plotly==4.5.4`

+For more information on [plotyl](https://plot.ly/python/getting-started/).
+For more information on [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html)

 ## Branches
 We kept master as our stable branch.
 We worked solely on develop and then merged things that are fully functional to